 Perhaps the market assessment tells you that an unserved market will require a different brand identity or positioning.
 Too many razor options for facial-hair growing men?
 Grooming products and supplies?
 Razors for women?
 Will the master brand be sufficient or stretched too thin?
 Should there be a sub-brand to capture additional opportunities among adjacent consumer segments?

 Prophet vice-chairman and master brand guru, David Aaker, writes about innovating with new brand subcategories in his book coming in 2020 titled, “Achieving Uncommon Growth in the Digital Age: Own Game-Changing Market Niches.”
 In it, he’ll discuss how game-changing market niches create growth, how digital drives and enables new market niches to win, and how to find, evaluate, manage and build barriers around these game-changing market niches.

 6. Growing together with your employees and brand advocates

 The often unforeseen challenge in strategic growth is in paving the way for organizational growth – keeping the best talent, training existing talent for skills required for the next generation of growth, and luring new talent to fill resource gaps and needs.
 With a competitive market, it’s more than free food perks at this stage.
-Start-up culture is part of the secret sauce – so how do you grow without losing sight of the most important ingredient of the success – employee culture?
+Start-up culture is part of the secret sauce – so how do you grow without losing sight of the most important ingredient of success – employee culture?

-In the post-digital-revolution age where businesses are pervasively disrupted – entry barriers to earn the “first pots of gold” are ever low, while driving toward the second, third pots of gold, and achieving enduring growth is extremely challenging.
+In the post-digital-revolution age where businesses are pervasively disrupted – entry barriers to earning the “first pots of gold” are ever low, while driving toward the second, third pots of gold, and achieving enduring growth is extremely challenging.
 Moving from organic growth focused purely on a mind-blowingly-great product or service to making strategic choices based on an understanding of their unique brand, customer and employee culture is a necessary path to achieve 2.0 and 3.0.